Rights and Options of Students Who Have Experienced Sexual Misconduct

 Law enforcement: If you are experiencing an emergency, dial 911 immediately.
 For non-emergencies, call Champaign County dispatch at (217) 333-8911 and they will connect you with U of I, Champaign, or Urbana PD.

 University of Illinois Title IX Coordinator: Danielle Morrison can be contacted in person at the Title IX Office, 703 South Wright Street, 3rd Floor, Champaign, IL 61820; by phone at (844) 616-7978; or by email at email@example.com.
-Deputy Title IX Coordinators can be contacted in person at the Office of Diversity, Equity & Access, 1004 South Fourth Street, Champaign, IL 61820; by phone at (844) 616-7978; or by email at firstname.lastname@example.org.
+Deputy Title IX Coordinators can be contacted in person at the Office for Access & Equity, 1004 South Fourth Street, Champaign, IL 61820; by phone at (844) 616-7978; or by email at firstname.lastname@example.org.
 If you prefer, you can also use the university online reporting form.